Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics: Proof of the main results

-\begin{corollary} Let $\E$ be an equation with $\MM^\E=\P\D_1$.
-Then $\E=\E_{\D_1}$. \end{corollary} \begin{proof} Observe that any $L_{m^2}$, with $m^2\in\E$, always contains a characteristic line $\elle$ corresponding to a fixed linear factor of the symbol, i.e., an element $\elle$ belonging to $\MM^\E$ (see Section \ref{subsubComponenteLineare}).
+\begin{proof} Observe that any $L_{m^2}$, with $m^2\in\E$, always contains a characteristic line $\elle$ correspon\-ding to a f\/ixed linear factor of the symbol, i.e., an element $\elle$ belonging to $\MM^\E$ (see Section \ref{subsubComponenteLineare}).
 In other words, inclusion \eqref{eqcuoricino} can be made more precise:

 It remains to prove that the inverse of inclusion \eqref{equazioneSempreVeraPerFortuna} is valid when $\MM^\E=\P\D_1$.
-Indeed, Lemma \ref{LemEd1QLMonge} and Lemma \ref{Lemma-ex-Considerazioni-Forma-Generale} together guarantee that the left--hand side of \eqref{equazioneSempreVeraPerFortuna} is a closed submanifold (possibly with singularities, see Remark \ref{Remark.singular.points}) of codimension one.
-But the right--hand side of \eqref{equazioneSempreVeraPerFortuna} is a closed submanifold (again with possible singularities) of the same dimension of the left--hand side.
+Indeed, Lemma~\ref{LemEd1QLMonge} and Lemma~\ref{Lemma-ex-Considerazioni-Forma-Generale} together guarantee that the left-hand side of~\eqref{equazioneSempreVeraPerFortuna} is a closed submanifold (possibly with singularities, see Section~\ref{sezChiarificatrice}) of codimension one.
+But the right-hand side of~\eqref{equazioneSempreVeraPerFortuna} is a closed submanifold (again with possible singularities) of the same dimension of the left-hand side.
 Hence, the two of them must coincide as well. \end{proof}

-\subsubsection{Proof of the statement 1 of Theorem \ref{thFormMag}}
+\subsubsection{Proof of the statement~1 of Theorem \ref{thFormMag}}